Get the Most Out of Your Seaside Holiday In Falmouth.

 Falmouth has several gorgeous beaches on the South Cornwall coast that will appeal to all ages.

-1. Gyllyngvase Beach: This is one of Falmouth’s most popular beaches, with a long sandy stretch and clear blue waters.
+- Gyllyngvase Beach: This is one of Falmouth’s most popular beaches, with a long sandy stretch and clear blue waters.
 It’s perfect for swimming, sunbathing, and water sports such as paddleboarding and kayaking.
-It also has beach huts and deckchairs available to hire.
+Beach huts and deckchairs are available to hire.
 Bring a picnic or grab lunch or snacks at the Gylly Bach Café, which overlooks the sands.

 ‘Go and Do’ Days Out in Falmouth

 Explore The Fal Estuary By Boat: Falmouth is a great place for boat trips, whether you want to explore the local coastline, go fishing, or visit nearby islands like St. Mawes and the Helford River.
 Join guided tours with fleets such as Falmouth Boat Trips or grab a self-hire motor boat to chunter around the Helford River for a memorable hour or two.
-Falmouth Boat Hire has Cabin Boats that accommodate six people and any dogs.
+Falmouth Boat Hire has cabin boats that accommodate six people and dogs.

 Watersports: Falmouth is a popular destination for watersports enthusiasts, with activities such as surfing, kayaking, paddle boarding, and sailing all available.